jakubgedera/aboutMe/_pages/about.md

 title: "About"
 ---

 I am software engineer at <a href="https://essential-data.sk" data-toggle="tooltip">Essential Data</a>.
-Currently improving the quality of Slovak Jurisdiction..
+Currently improving the quality of Slovak Jurisdiction and working on project Slov-lex.

 <h2>Employment History</h2>